Posts

 Image

-We drove from Watford to Itchenor (pronounced Itch-na) in the south-east of England in a couple of hours.
-It was a cold day and there was a little sleet falling as we got closer to our destination.
-We realised as we turned into the street we were in a well-to-do area.
-As we pulled up the driveway, we felt blessed as a lovely house on a small acreage came into view.
-The house owners welcomed us with a prepared lunch, which, I must say, was delicious.
-We met 'Ned' a 1-year-old border collie who was very pleased to see us.
+We drove from Watford to Itchenor (pron.
+Itch-nuh) in the south-east of England, got lost along the way - thanks Google maps - and arrived a couple of hours late.
+It was a cold day and was sleeting as we neared our destination.
+We realised as we turned into the street that we were in a well-to-do area.
+As we pulled into the driveway we were greeted with a large, beautiful house on a small acreage.
+The home owners welcomed us with a delicious homemade quiche.
+We met 'Ned' a 1-year-old border collie, who was excited and very pleased to see us.
 Ned was a bit of a handful, especially on the first night, but over time he settled down as we got him into a routine that suited us all.
-Having 18 sits under our belt, we're finding owners are picking our brains for information on diet, feeding habits and other aspects of having these delightful creatures.
-We took Ned out to a local pub in Hooksway which we just stumbled upon on a road trip to burial mounds in the area.
-The pub owner welcomed the three of ...
+Having 18 sits under our belt, we're finding owners are picking our brains for information on diet, feeding habits and other aspects of dog ownership.
+Ned was toy obsessed and wouldn't settle at all.
+We'd hide his toy after he'd driven us nuts with it and he'd find another.
+We could...

 78. Watford - House and Pet Sitting - Episode 18